UV-C/UVGI – has been successfully tested in laboratories as a way to decontaminate N95 masks exposed to MS2 bacteriophage and influenza virus.

 For this reason, the most common respiratory protection device used in healthcare settings is the disposable N95 filtering face-piece respirator (FFR).
 However, infection control procedures typically call for disposable FFRs to be discarded after a single use to avoid cross-contamination.

-This means that a pandemic of a disease such as influenza would require a tremendous number of FFRs to protect healthcare workers from airborne transmission.
+This means that a pandemic of a disease such as influenza would require a tremendous number of FFRs to protect healthcare workers from the airborne transmission.
 The Institute of Medicine (IOM) projected that a 6-week influenza pandemic would require 90 million FFRs.
 The Occupational Safety and Health Administration (OSHA) has predicted that an influenza pandemic would likely last 24 weeks, which suggests that up to 360 million FFRs could be needed in the United States alone.

 A surge in demand of this magnitude would greatly exceed current stockpiles and production capabilities, and would almost certainly result in a shortage.”